SmokinCaterpillar/blog/2018_04_09_steemit_improvement_proposal/proposal.md

 ### tl;dr Summary

-Besides the existing voting power decrease, halve an additional new voting power for revoting on the same authors again and again and let the new revoting power recover very, very slowly.
+Besides the existing voting power decrease, halve an additional new voting power for revoting on the same authors again and again, and let the new revoting power recover very, very slowly.
 Details below.

 ### Steemit's Strengths and Weaknesses

-I am a big fan of Steemit and the Steem blockchain and tokens.
+I am a big fan of Steemit, the Steem blockchain, and the Steem tokens.
 To my mind, it is probably the only Cryptocurrency that is really backed by something, namely the entire Steemit community.
 Many users put there heart and soul into their posts.
 For example, I am a fond reader of many #steemstem publications and amazed how much time and effort authors spend on well-researched science and technology contributions.

 Yet, without doubt Steemit has its dark sides as well and does not run without friction.
 There are some issues that come to my mind such as: